An official website of the State of Oregon

 You are here:

 The information provided here is for you to better understand what to expect on your first day and to help make your first week go smoothly.
-You might want to start with our Employee Resources Guide; it's got a lot of information about our organization and what it means to work for us.

 Before you start work at OPRD, there are a few things you can do to make your first day run smoothly.